 These loans features utilities loans, gadgets loans with higher rate of interest and are less strenuous for borrowers or consumers of such loans.

-Example of an unsecured loan is personal loans and you can grab these personal loans online without collateral.
+Example of an unsecured loan is personal loans and you can grab personal loans online.

 Mortgage loans are personal loans that are taken for acquisition of properties.
 Does the National Housing Fund ring a bell?